genophenoenvo/2020-tripods-neon-workshop/step5.rst

    You need to create a "commit" message which briefly explains the changes you're about to make.

-**15.** Push your changes to GitHub.
+**15.** Push your changes to the GitHub.

-   Your updates are now ready to  be submitted to the GitHub
+   Your updates are now ready to  be submitted to the GitHub from RStudio.

-   Because you're sending these files from a remote, your changes will not automatically be accepted by the GitHub.
+   Because you're sending these files from a remote computer, your changes will not automatically be accepted by the GitHub.

 *Review and Accept your Pull Request*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~